 A good tip for those of you that would like to include dynamic lighting is to use the shape drawing tool and make a circle that encompasses the zoo areas (10-16) in the dynamic lighting layer.
-As a whole, it wasn’t difficult to add dynamic lighting to the new version of the map.
+As a whole, it wasn’t difficult to add dynamic lighting to the map.

 Originally, the module was missing a world map.
 However, Dave also gave me a copy of a draft of the world map for where Beastmaster’s Daughter takes place (see above).
 The party starts their journey in Carlin Town and travels west down the road between the forest and The Fen to the Aldritch Research Centre & Zoo.

-Version 1.2 of Beastmaster’s Daughter will be available on DriveThruRPG and the DM’s Guild soon.
-This updated version will include some graphical edits as well as separate image files of the module’s world map and a battle map of the research centre.
+Version 1.2 of Beastmaster’s Daughter is now available on DriveThruRPG and the DM’s Guild.
+This updated version included some graphical edits, minor wording enhancements, and separate image files of the module’s world map and a battle map of the research centre.